 Sunday morning brunch buffet was also one of our favorites at the Vista Montagne.

 If there’s one thing to note that might be troublesome to guests, it’s those pesky resort fees, and Gaylord Rockies does tack that on at a whopping $23 per day (plus tax).

-There is a lot of worthwhile complimentary amenities bundled into these resort fees: High-Speed WiFi, local and domestic long-distance phone calls, hotel bicycles, ski storage, bottled water in-room, scheduled shuttle service at commuter rail station (see below), access to Arapahoe Springs Resort Pool & Lazy River, afternoon treat, daily fitness calls and center access, and more.
+There are a lot of worthwhile complimentary amenities bundled into these resort fees: High-Speed WiFi, local and domestic long-distance phone calls, hotel bicycles, ski storage, bottled water in-room, scheduled shuttle service at commuter rail station (see below), access to Arapahoe Springs Resort Pool & Lazy River, afternoon treat, fitness center access, and more.

-For families, the resort fee may be a bit easier to swallow simply for the resort pool and lazy river.
-For that reason alone, I will return with my grandkids / multigenerational family just to take advantage of the pool amenities, and that’s 22,000-square-feet of aquatic experiences including the indoor and outdoor pools, lazy river and three waterslides!
+For families, the resort fee at this Gaylord hotel near Denver may be a bit easier to swallow simply for the resort pool and lazy river.
+For that reason alone, I will return with my grandkids / multigenerational family just to take advantage of the pool amenities, and that’s 22,000-square-feet of aquatic experiences including the indoor and outdoor pools, lazy river, and three waterslides!
 In addition, there is an arcade, miniature golf, tennis, and pickleball, so the kids will not be bored even if you never leave the resort.

 If you’re landing at DIA, simply take the Commuter light rail to the resort’s nearby stop at 61st and Peña and then take the complimentary shuttle service to the resort.
 The Gaylord has an on-site Hertz rental option.